-The North American heating, ventilation and air conditioning ("HVAC") market is driven by seasonal weather patterns.
+Our markets are driven by seasonal weather patterns.
 HVAC products and services are sold year round, but the volume and mix of product sales and service change significantly by season.
 The industry ships roughly twice as many units during June as it does in December.
 Overall, cooling equipment represents a substantial portion of the annual HVAC market.
 In between the heating season (roughly November through February) and cooling season (roughly May through August) are periods commonly referred to as shoulder seasons when the distribution channel transitions its buying patterns from one season to the next.
 These seasonal fluctuations in mix and volume drive our sales and related segment profit, resulting in somewhat higher sales in the second and third quarters due to the larger cooling season relative to the heating season.